Is Social Media Making You Lonely?

 Part two in a series dedicated to loneliness and well-being.

 We are plagued by a loneliness epidemic.
-In the last fifty years, regardless of geographic location, gender, race, or ethnicity, rates of loneliness have doubled in the United States.
+In the last 50 years, regardless of geographic location, gender, race, or ethnicity, rates of loneliness have doubled in the United States.
 This increase has been associated with several growing concerns related to mental and physical well-being.
-To read more about this, please visit part one in the series.
-Yet, in a time in which it seems that we are more connected than ever before, how could this be possible?
+T Yet, in a time in which it seems that we are more connected than ever before, how could this be possible?
 Could it be that our technological advances developed to foster connectivity are also affecting our loneliness?

 In a survey exploring social media patterns, it was found that individuals who spent more time on social media every day felt lonelier than those who spent less time engaged in social media.
 Additionally, those who spent more time on social media in a given week felt more isolated than those who checked their social media less.
 An increase in social media use has been associated with increased distractibility and sleep disturbances.
 Researchers at Vrije Universiteit Amsterdam and Radboud University Nijmegen have highlighted that we experience a pleasure response to social media sites such as Facebook.
 Similarly, Erik Peper, Associate Professor of Health Education at San Francisco State University, emphasizes that smartphone use can form neurological connections similar to connections that are seen in individuals with an opioid addiction.
 Further, in a study of 135 individuals, Peper and his colleagues found that people who utilize their phones more often were more likely to report feeling anxious, depressed, isolated, and lonely.

 Is there a relationship between social media and loneliness?